 The Nolan Children’s Book Collection includes approximately 4,000 volumes of material dating primarily from the 1940s to the 1960s.
 The collection is being continually developed to facilitate access to researchers in children’s literature.
 Due to the generous ongoing donations by John and Grace Nolan, the collection continues to grow.
 It is kept in locked glass fronted cabinets of the St Patrick’s campus of the Australian Catholic University in Melbourne, but can be used within the Library on exchange of ID.
 The Nolan Collection is complemented by the Culican Children’s Book Collection.
+Read the story of the Nolan Collection.

 The Culican Children’s Book Collection includes approximately 1,500 volumes of material dating primarily from the 1800s to the 1940s.
 All material in this collection is catalogued and available via the ACU library catalogue.
 The Culican Collection is located at the St Patrick’s campus of the Australian Catholic University in Melbourne.
 The collection is kept in locked glass fronted cabinets but can be used within the Library on exchange of ID.
 The Culican Collection is complemented by the Nolan Children’s Book Collection.